anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * uses existing endpoints where the required functionality is provided.
 * enhances existing endpoints with new supported media types, e.g., for JWS voucher.
-* defines new endpoints where additional functionality is required, e.g., for wrapped certification request, CA certificates, or new status information.
+* defines new endpoints where additional functionality is required, e.g., for wrapped certification request, wrapped CA certificates, and new status information.

 ~~~~ aasvg
                          +---------------------------+